Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/updatefreetextannotation/_index.md

 ---
 In this article, we will provide a step-by-step guide to explain the following C# source code of Update Free Text Annotation feature of Aspose.PDF for .NET.
 We will go through each line of code and explain what it does, so even beginners can understand it.

-## Step-by-step guide to Update Free Text Annotation using Aspose.PDF for .NET

 Now let's explain each line of the code above step by step:

-### Step 1: Setting the document directory
+## Step 1: Setting the document directory

 ```csharp
 string dataDir = "YOUR DOCUMENT DIRECTORY";